Contemporary-Physicslab/Labsafety/Cryogenes.md

 * Safe limit in an unventilated space: Calculate the room volume in m3 and the max volume of nitrogen in $\mathrm{m^3}$ (1 liter of LN2 or LHe corresponds respectively with a volume of 0.7 $\mathrm{m^3}$ and 0.76 $\mathrm{m^3}$ gas @ 21 °C and 1 atm).
 The ratio of gas volume/room volume should be <0.15.

 ## Elevator procedure for transporting cryogenic liquids
-You can call the goods lift to any floor using an authorised campus card.
+You can call the goods lift to any floor using an authorized campus card.
 1. Hold the campus card up to the card scanner in the hall.
 If the card has been scanned successfully, the word Voorkeur / Service (Preference) will appear on the display screen.
 2. You then have to present the campus card at the lift cage within 30 seconds.
 Once you have done this, the words TU Transport will appear on the display screens on all floors.
 The lift will go to the correct floor and wait there for the next action.
 If you do not present the campus card at the lift cage within 30 seconds, the lift will resume normal service.You can now proceed to load the lift.